 How long should it take to fall asleep?

 It should take about 10 to 20 minutes to fall asleep.
 If it takes less than 10 minutes to fall asleep, you may not be getting enough sleep each night.
-If it takes longer than 20 minutes to fall asleep, you may have a sleep disorder, like insomnia.
-If you struggle to sleep despite following healthy sleep hygiene, you should speak with a healthcare professional for treatment.
+If it consistently takes longer than 20 minutes to fall asleep, you may have a sleep disorder, like insomnia.
+If you struggle to sleep despite following healthy sleep hygiene, you should speak with a healthcare professional for support.